particle-iot/docs/src/content/datasheets/core-datasheet.md

 ### Analog Inputs

-Pins A0 to A7 can be set up as analog inputs and can measure voltages of upto 3.3V and are internally referenced to VDD.
+Pins A0 to A7 can be set up as analog inputs and can measure voltages of up to 3.3V and are internally referenced to VDD.
 The user can read the pins using [analogRead()](/reference/firmware/#analogread-adc-) function which returns a 12bit value.

 ### Analog Outputs